MicrosoftDocs/azure-docs/articles/active-directory/develop/web-app-tutorial-02-prepare-application.md

 ## Create an ASP.NET Core project

-After registering an application, a .NET web application can be created using an IDE.
 Use the following tabs to create an ASP.NET Core project within an IDE.

 ### [Visual Studio](#tab/visual-studio)